Drinks sector trends: what’s going to be hot in 2016

 Gin has been big news in 2015 and demand will continue to rise over the next 12 months.
 We can accredit this growth to the younger millennial drinker, those seeking out provenance and top quality.

-But where next for gin?
+But where next for craft gin?
 Flavoured gin?
 More theatre in the serve?
 It’ll be interesting to see where distillers and bartenders take the nation’s favourite spirit.

 Carl Hawkins is a well know face in the bar scene, has been brand ambassador for Langley’s gin and runs trade and consumer gin events under the guise of The Gin’tleman.